chhylp123/FMtree/README.md

 Note
 -------
 * We adopt the SACA-K algorithm [1] to build the suffix array, and build BWT from suffix array.
-As such when building the index, the memory requirement of FMtree, Original_s and Original_v are about 5 times larger than that of the input text.
+As such when building the index, the memory requirement of FMtree, Original_s and Original_v is about 5 times larger than that of the input text.

 References